-1 and 2 is calculated on the basis of the total energy consumption and the by guarantees of origin and international renewable energy certificates.
-The calculation does not include fuel use that the energy mix is made up of a variety of different fossil sources.
+Renewable energy share within scope 1 and 2 is calculated on the basis of the total energy consumption and the amount of renewable electricity certified by guarantees of origin and international renewable energy certificates.
+The calculation does not include fuel use from company cars.
+With limited data on the energy mix for heating, it is assumed that the energy mix is made up of a variety of different fossil sources.
 This is a conservative approach.